Lochmaben Stone

-The principal stone or megalith, referred to as the Lochmabonstone by Logan Mack in 1926, has, in the Borders context, an unsurpassed extent of history attached to it.
-It is an erratic, 7 feet high and 18 feet in girth and weighs approximately ten tons.
+The principal stone or megalith has, in the Borders context, an unsurpassed extent of history attached to it.
+It is an erratic stone that is 7 ft tall and 18 ft in girth, and it weighs approximately 10 lt.
 It is composed of weathered granite, exposed to severe glacial action.

 In these treeless flatlands this stone, given its size, would have been a distinctive landmark on the flat Solway Plain for several millennia.